Iterated Graph Systems (I): random walks and diffusion limits: Diffusion limits on metric spaces

+Thus the two closed forms agree on a common core and hence agree everywhere.
+The associated symmetric Hunt process is therefore the Brownian motion of the resistance form; see \cite{kigami2001analysis,fukushima1994dirichlet}. \end{proof}

+We now clarify the role of the metric in the positive-resistance regime.
+The assumption $\dimresis(\Xi)>0$ does not produce a second stochastic process; rather, it gives a second geometric realisation of the same limiting Dirichlet form.
+Indeed, Theorem~\ref{thm:sec32_resistance_metric} constructs a resistance form $(\mathcal E_R,\mathcal F_R)$ whose resistance metric induces the same topology as the natural metric.

+Moreover, Theorem~\ref{thm:sec32_brownian_motion} shows that the $L^2(\Xi_{\mathrm M},\mu_{\Xi_{\mathrm M}})$-realisation of this resistance form coincides with the limiting Dirichlet form $(\mathcal E_W,\mathcal F_W)$ obtained from the renormalised graph energies.
+Consequently the associated semigroups, Hunt processes, and heat kernels agree:

-We have therefore shown that, in the regime $\dimresis(\Xi)>0$, the scaling-limit diffusion constructed from the renormalised Dirichlet form upgrades to the Brownian motion of a compatible resistance form.
-From this point on, we may view the same process either as a diffusion in the natural metric or as Brownian motion in the resistance metric, and Theorem~\ref{thm:sec32_resistance_metric} ensures that these two viewpoints live on the same compact state space.
-This is precisely what allows us, in the next subsection, to reinterpret the same heat kernel and the same spectral dimension in resistance-geometric terms without introducing any new stochastic process.
+after choosing their jointly continuous versions.
+Thus the stochastic dynamics do not depend on whether we describe the compact state space using the natural metric or the resistance metric.
+The metric changes the geometric language in which we state estimates, for example natural balls versus resistance balls, but it does not change the underlying diffusion.
+This is why the next subsection can reinterpret the same heat kernel and the same spectral dimension in resistance-geometric terms without introducing any new process.